rsling/PyRex/README.md

 # PyRex – High-quality corpora from CommonCrawl snapshots

 I stopped maintaining my old [texrex](https://github.com/rsling/texrex) web data cleaning software in December 2021.
 PyRex is a streamlined and cleaned up Python 3 reimplementation of texrex made for analysing CommonCrawl data.
 The focus i entirely on German.
 After all, there is THE standard web corpora of English now.
 It covers all English language on the web, and it's bleeding representative, too!
+Nobody will need another English web corpus ever.

 # Current version: **One (Always Hardcore)**